-This is based on a tweet thread posted after reading what I thought were some poorly thought comments from the Sri Lankan Twitter commentariat about the overall strategy followed by a political party in Sri Lanka.
+This is based on a tweet thread posted after reading what I thought were some poorly thought through comments from the Sri Lankan Twitter commentariat about the overall strategy followed by a political party in Sri Lanka.

 Disclaimer: I have no association with this party.